 Things to Do in Yalikavak-Bodrum and Beyond

 Actually, the challenge is not finding “things to do in Yalikavak-Bodrum and the neighbourhood”, but rather, “how to prioritize the things to do in Yalikavak-Bodrum”, given the infinite richness of the area versus the limited time at hand.
 Fortunately, the 4reasons hotel+bistro is conveniently settled near to many historical, ancient and cultural sites.
-We are also in close proximity to many activities ranging from a variety of water sports, including stand-up paddle boarding, with a world-famous instructor/craftsman who can make you the best paddle board for beginners, and teach you to use it.
-We also have countless local experiences like hamam visits or strolls in fruit markets.
+We are also in close proximity to many activities ranging from water sports to local experiences like hamam visits or strolls in fruit markets.
 Below is our advice on things to do in Yalikavak-Bodrum and beyond; on history, culture, sports and entertainment.

 Nestled on the Western side of Bodrum peninsula, 4reasonshotel+bistro is located in Yalikavak, a small, charming town, surrounded by hills and beaches.
 Yalikavak has lately become the meeting point of cultured travellers, sailors, artists, and bohemians from all around the world.